vcng/ChessMate/README.md

 After grabbing the release, you can try out the prototype with the following steps:

-### 1. Install Python 3.6 or higher
+### 1. Install Python 2.7 on the controller

+The controller is typically a `Raspberry Pi`.
+Raspbian Linux comes with this installed.
-If **Python 3** is not already installed, you can install it from the [python website](https://www.python.org/downloads/).
+If **Python 2.7** is not already installed, you can install it from the [python website](https://www.python.org/downloads/).

-### 2. Run the program
+### 2. Flash the arduino firmware

-The game logic can be tested out by using the provided sample program to move pieces around.
-This application allows you to view the state of the board and pick up pieces.
-When a piece is picked up, you can see what the valid moves for that piece are.
-Afterwards, you can set that piece back down.

-To use the prototype, navigate to the `pi` directory and run the following command:

-> `python console.py`
+Using `Arduino Studio`, ensure the following libraries are loaded:
+- Adafruit NeoPixel

+Flash the device with the `.ino` file.

+### 3. Plug in the power to the board

+### 4. Plug in the power to the controller (Most likely the pi)

+### 5. Begin playing